Sarah Lawrence College: Campus

 Much of the 42 acre Sarah Lawrence campus was originally a part of the estate of the college's founder, William Van Duzer Lawrence, though the college has more than doubled its size since Lawrence bequeathed his estate to the college in 1926.
-The terrain is characterized by dramatic outcroppings of exposed bedrock shaded by large oak and elm trees.
+The terrain is characterized by outcroppings of exposed bedrock shaded by large oak and elm trees.
 Many of the older buildings are in the Tudor Revival architecture style that was popular in the area during the early 20th century, and many of the college's newer buildings attempt an updated interpretation of the same style.
 The campus is divided into two distinctive sections, the "Old Campus" and the "New Campus": the first is roughly contained within the boundaries of the former Lawrence estate, and the area of the second was acquired sometime after the college's earliest years.

 The area outside the original Lawrence estate holds the college's newer facilities.
-Several stately, century-old, Tudor-style mansions will be found among these newer additions, including Andrews, Tweed, Lynd, Marshall Field, and Slonim House: each was once a private estate, purchased by the college during periods of growth and expansion.
+Several century-old, Tudor-style mansions among the newer additions, including Andrews, Tweed, Lynd, Marshall Field, and Slonim House: each was once a private estate, purchased by the college during periods of growth and expansion.
 The more modest Tudor houses along Mead Way, which also had been private residences, now serve as dormitories for students at the college.
 "Slonim Woods" is a group of newer, townhouse-style dormitories, built on the grounds of Slonim House.

 The Campbell Sports Center was constructed in 1998 in response to an increased focus on physical fitness and sports.
 This facility includes an indoor pool, gymnasium, track, squash courts, and weight rooms.

-In 2004, the college completed construction of a modern visual arts facility, the Monika A. and Charles A. Heimbold Visual Arts Center, with sleek architecture and environmentally friendly aspects which earned the college national press attention.
+In 2004, the college completed construction of a modern visual arts facility, the Monika A. and Charles A. Heimbold Visual Arts Center, with environmentally friendly aspects which earned the college national press attention.
 Just down the road is Hill House, a six-story apartment building purchased by the college in the late 1990s that now lodges students.
 Across the street from Hill House is the large Wrexham house, also in the Tudor style, which the college purchased from the government of Rwanda in 2004; this building, once home to the Rwandan consul, has been renovated and is used for various postgraduate programs.
 At the opposite end of the campus stands the Science and Mathematics Center, completed in 1994.